stefanljusic10/BIT-final/README.md

 ## Project Description

-Report Manager is a React SPA designed for HR agencies which want to track the job application status of the candidates from their database.
+Report Manager is a React SPA designed for HR agencies that want to track the job application status of the candidates from their database.

-The application consists of two parts: one which is visible to all users (Interviews Reports) and the other which is visible only to authorized ones (Reports Administration).
+The application consists of two parts: one visible to all users (Interviews Reports) and the other visible only to authorized ones (Reports Administration).

 ### Interviews Reports